w3f/polkadot-validator-setup/ansible/README.md

 ## Execution

-Once the inventory file is configured, simply run the full Ansible Playbook:
+Once the inventory file is configured, simply run the main Ansible Playbook:

 ```bash
 ansible-playbook main.yml
 ```

 If required, pass on the `--ask-become` flag so Ansible asks you for the sudo password for the corresponding `ansible_user` of each host.
-The Playbook can be executed over and over again without causing issues on the targeted hosts.
+This Playbook can be executed over and over again.

 Additional Playbooks are provided besides `main.yml`, but those are outside the scope of this guide.